lanewinfield/neat-starter/src/work/usdtea.md

   <div class="full">USDTea is the first stablecoin backed by cans of AriZona
   Iced Tea.
-To stabilize the troubled cryptocurrency ecosystem, we've introduced a new token backed by a hard asset that has maintained the same price for over 30 years: <a href="https://drinkarizona.com/">AriZona Iced Tea</a>.
-While other stablecoins attempt to peg to dollar amounts through questionable algorithms or opaque investment strategies, we guarantee our liquidity with sweet, delicious liquid.<br><br></div>
+To stabilize the troubled cryptocurrency ecosystem, we've introduced a new token backed by a hard asset that has maintained the same price for over 30 years: <a href="https://drinkarizona.com/">AriZona Iced Tea</a>.<br><br>While other stablecoins attempt to peg to dollar amounts through questionable algorithms or opaque investment strategies, we guarantee our liquidity with sweet, delicious liquid.<br><br></div>

   <div class="full"><img src="/static/img/usdtea-charts.png"></div>